SabnaSusan26/loo-locator/README.md

 # loo-locator
-The loo locator is a mobile application that provides the users the details of the loos inside a mall with a static map to traverse.
+The loo locator is a mobile application that provides the users the details of the loos inside a mall with a map to traverse.
 The App also provides the information of facilities provided for each loo.

+### Framework, Languages & tools
+Frame work: Vue
+Libraries: Vuex
+Language: TypeScript
+CSS Preprocessor: SCSS
+Lint: TSLint

 ## Project setup
 ```
 npm install
 ```

-## Static Data
+## Configure app
 ```
 Change the BASE_URL to the local host in the src\common\constants.ts
 ```